Crinklewott/diape.red/about.md

 # What kinds of things though?

 As you can likely tell from [my blog](/), I am a programmer!
-So my claim to fame is that I slow down computers in sometimes-useful and sometimes-amusing ways.
+So my claim to fame is that I perform sometimes-useful and sometimes-amusing acts of minor technomancy.
 I also like experimenting with things that absolutely shouldn't work.

 Another thing you might have gathered is that I'm an [*almost*-artist](//art.archenoth.com).
 I draw things every once in a while, and those things are usually Pokemon, including my favorite, Oshawott!